|Ruler:||High Priest Imhotep|

 Zakhu is the capital of Hishan, with the large towns of Al Qu'im, Mahabad and Shelech being the next most important.
 A series of well made and well maintained roads criss cross the theocracy - a remnant of the time when Hishan was still a colony of Khemit.

 Relations with neighbours are generally good.
-Hishan maintains virtually no contact with the insula kingdom of Albion, nor with the elves of Sylvandale.
+Hishan maintains virtually no contact with the insular kingdom of Albion, nor with the fey of Sylvandale.
 Although in recent times a trade agreement has been signed with Albion and trade links are beginning to be forged.
 Trade is fair with the city state of Haven to the north west.
 The Great Desert protects Hishan from the ravages of the Empires of Rodinia and Honshu.
 Khemit has fairly good relations with Hishan, considering that the smaller country only gained independence about a score of years ago, in a bloody revolution.
 Trade between the two countries is small, but on the increase.

 Hishan is a fairly respectable country.
 Foreigners are welcomed but expected to act with honour and courtesy whilst within the theocracy.
 Overt worship of other gods than Ra (or other gods of the sun, such as neighbouring Albion's Pelor) is at least forwned upon, probably stopped and possibly directly punished.